Robin Barker, Chief Executive

 Robin is the founder of Healthy Teen Minds and provides leadership, strategy and ideas.

 Robin has 20 years experience working with children and young people in the voluntary, education and health sectors.
 He is a registered nurse in mental health and spent 10 years in NHS Child and Adolescent Mental Health Services (CAMHS) as well as national roles at Health Education England and NHS England.

 He has received multiple leadership scholarship/fellowship awards in the United Kingdom and the United States.

-Karen joins from Youth Access, where she was National Programmes Manager and lead on engagement with young people, service providers and internal HR.
+Karen joined from Youth Access, where she was National Programmes Manager and lead on engagement with young people, service providers and internal HR.

-Karen is also the Co-Founder and Co-Director of Knit Aid, a social enterprise that uses craft to empower refugees.
+Karen was also the Co-Founder and Co-Director of Knit Aid, a social enterprise that used craft to empower refugees.

-Stuart ensures projects are meaningfully co-designed & co-delivered and leads on team development & well-being.
+Stuart ensures projects are meaningfully co-designed & co-delivered and leads on engagement with local young people’s organsiations.

 Jodie Devereux, Projects Coordinator